lisaover/lisaover.github.io/_pages/cv.md

 ## Career Profile

-Data management professional with expertise in programming, statistics, education, and communication
+**Data management professional with expertise in programming, statistics, education, and communication**

-* Resourceful programmer with experience in data management, data visualization, statistical modeling, user interfaces, and web development.
-* Proficient problem solver with experience applying data mining techniques and statistical methods including linear and logistic regression modeling and analysis of variance and covariance.
-* Productive and innovative teacher, writer, and editor adept at communicating technical concepts to a non-technical audience through effective presentations and user documentation.
+I manage research data for a multifaceted study focused on the care and outcomes of traumatic injuries with the goal of updating existing standards of care.
+I focus on meeting the needs of the people using my products, which include other data managers, data analysts, project managers, and study directors.
+I am part of a team that makes sense of data for the benefit of the public.
+What I do is essential to people, and the families of people, who receive better care as a result of this study.

 ## Skills